Keul Blog

 Welcome to the Great AFK Status Protocol™:

-• when an employ goes AFK, he’s invited to change his Slack status
+- when an employ goes AFK, he’s invited to change his Slack status

-• when an employ goes AFK, he can (optionally) write something on a dedicated #goodmorning-logoff channel (easy to be silenced in case you don’t care)
+- when an employ goes AFK, he can (optionally) write something on a dedicated

-• when an employ come BFK, he can (optionally) write a back-to-keyboard again on #goodmorning-logoff
+channel (easy to be silenced in case you don’t care) - when an employ come BFK, he can (optionally) write a back-to-keyboard again on

-• having our #general channel back, less noisy
+channel back, less noisy - …profit

-You can say that Slack already handles some of these needs.
 For example: why use the Slack status when it automatically puts you “away” after a while?

-This is only partially true.
 I’m old enough to have used HipChat and it was a lot better at this, more configurable on handling/notifying your hidle status.

 Now that this TGAFKSP is official, I’m feeling more compelled to play my part.
 At the same time: I’m still not good at this and I’m also quite lazy.